 Local time is GMT +2.

 Some small change left at restaurants will be appreciated when dining in Rwanda.
-Guides on gorilla treks expect to be well tipped; amounts vary, but 10% is common.
+Guides on gorilla treks expect to be well tipped; amounts vary, but 10 percent is common.

 Photography of government buildings is prohibited in Rwanda.
 Plastic bags have been banned for environmental reasons and will be confiscated on arrival at the airport.
 It is considered impolite to ask someone about their ethnic origin.

 Passengers older than 16 years may bring two cartons of cigarettes and two litres of alcohol into the country without incurring import duties.